sheeryachavan/eventit/README.md

  {<br />
    _id: automatically created by mongo<br />
    user_id:  created by firebase, I sugguest to use this id to connect with events<br />
-   user_name:  when creating an account, user input his name<br />
+   user_name:  when creating an account, user input his account which exactly equals his email account<br />
    user_email:  when creating an account, user input his email as login account<br />
+   name: when creating an account, user input his name
    events_owned:  it is an empty array, when creating an account<br />
    events_joined:  it is an empty array, when creating an account<br /> }